RWS/studio-api-docs/apiconcepts/filetypesupport/global_verifier_introduction.md

-Introduction
+# Introduction
-===

-For more information about Global Verifiers please see [Verification SDK](../verification/overview.md).
+For more information about global verifiers, see the [Verification SDK](../verification/overview.md).